The Australian Advanced Air Traffic System: How TAAATS works

-The physical Brisbane and Melbourne Centres contain 42 individual workstations divided into groups responsible for different sectors within each of their FIRs.
+Both Brisbane and Melbourne Centres contain 42 individual workstations divided into groups responsible for different sectors within each of their FIRs.
 A number of safeguards have been built into the system to reduce the risk of malfunction.
-For example, almost all of the electronic systems have been duplicated – standby equipment is ready to switch into immediate operation if the main equipment fails.
+For example, almost all of the electronic systems have been duplicated – standby equipment switches into immediate operation if the main equipment fails.

 Both Brisbane and Melbourne Centres contain a simulator for training new air traffic controllers, but these simulators can be converted to operational control suites for the other control centre within 48 hours in the event of a devastating failure.

 TAAATS incorporates ADS-B from more than 70 stations located at various sites across the country.
 The system introduced new features to air traffic control in Australia including conflict alerting and conformance monitoring.

 Previous structure

 Australian airspace was previously divided into six FIRs, based roughly on State boundaries.
 So, for example, when an aircraft flew from Perth to Sydney, the pilots would communicate with air traffic control in the following order: